KCAU-DATA-SCIENCE-CLUB/KCAU-DATA-SCIENCE-CLUB/README.md

 **Motto:** Cultivating Data Skills

-- Welcome to the Data Science Club!
+- Welcome to the KCAU Data Science Club!
 - We are a community of data enthusiasts dedicated to exploring, learning, and applying data science techniques.
 - Our club is open to everyone, from beginners to experienced professionals, who share a passion for uncovering insights from data.